• Skip to primary navigation

 Scary Vegetable Monsters

-We had to make vegetable monsters for a Halloween competition at school last week, so I took the opportunity to try and teach my youngest child the names of some vegetables and how to recognise the name when written down.
+We had to make vegetable monsters for a Halloween competition at school last week, so I took the opportunity to try and teach my youngest child the names of some vegetables and how to recognise the names when written down.
 We also tried a bit of weighing and measuring.

 fennel, tomato, red pepper, spring onion, carrot and scales for making a vegetable monster for Halloween